collaide/repository-manager/README.md

 ### How can I share a repository (file/folder)

-Now, user1 want to share his 'The new folder' with a Group object et another User.
+Now, user1 want to share his folder 'The new folder' with a Group object et another User object.

 ```ruby
 # user1 wants to share theFolder with group1 and user2